Kusumagraj: Career

 While temperamentally he ranged from reclusive to exclusive, he had a keen social sense and championed the cause of the downtrodden without involving himself in ground level activities.
 In 1950, he founded the Lokahitawādi Mandal (लोकहितवादी; organisation for social good) in Nashik which is still in existence.
 He also edited certain academic textbooks for school students.

 However, Kusumagraj's main claim to fame was as a poet and writer.
 In 1954, he adapted Shakespeare's Macbeth as Rajmukut (राजमुकुट), 'The Royal Crown' to Marathi.
 It starred Nanasaheb Phatak and Durga Khote (Lady Macbeth).
 He also adapted Othello in 1960.
 He also worked as a lyricist in Marathi cinema.

 His work reflected the changing social milieu, from being the reflection of national uprising during Indian freedom struggle and in the post-independence era it got steeped into rising social-consciousness amongst Marathi writers, which marked the advent of modern Dalit literature.

 Shirwadkar was also an active participant in the Samyukta Maharashtra Movement.

 Awards and recognition

-To honour his work in Marathi Literature, every year the birthday of Kusumagraj, 27 February, is celebrated as "Marathi Bhasha Din" (मराठी भाषा दिन) (transl.
+To honour his work in Marathi Literature, every year the birthday of Kusumagraj, 27 February, is celebrated as "Marathi Bhasha Din" (मराठी भाषा गौरव दिन) (transl.
 Marathi Language Day).